Sevcik v. Sandoval: District court remand

 On remand, the plaintiffs submitted a motion asking the district court for an injunction preventing the state from enforcing its same-sex marriage ban and providing the court with its suggested language.
-Judge Jones recused himself and the case was reassigned to Judge James Mahan.
-On October 9, Judge Mahan issued the injunction and same-sex couples began obtaining marriage licenses.
+Judge Jones recused himself, and the case was reassigned to Judge James Mahan.
+On October 9, Judge Mahan issued the injunction, and same-sex couples began obtaining marriage licenses.

 Petition for rehearing

 The Coalition to Protect Marriage asked the Ninth Circuit to rehear the case en banc.
 Among other arguments, it presented a statistical analysis that called into question the randomness of the Circuit's method of assigning judges to cases.
 Attorneys for the same-sex couples, while contending that the method of judge selection could not be grounds for rehearing the case, disputed the Coalition's statistical methodology.
 After at least one circuit judge called for a vote on the petition for rehearing Sevcik (along with Latta v.
-Otter) en banc, a majority of active duty judges—as required by Ninth Circuit rules—would not agree to the petition; therefore such petition was denied as of January 9, 2015.
+Otter) en banc, a majority of active duty judges—as required by Ninth Circuit rules—would not agree to the petition; therefore, such a petition was denied as of January 9, 2015.
 Circuit Judge O’Scannlain, joined by fellow judges Rawlinson and Bea, filed a written dissent of the denial.

 Nevada Supreme Court

-In January 2021, it was decided by the Nevada Supreme Court to "retroactively" apply same-sex marriage (in terms of property and assets) - even before 2014 legal recognition.
+In January 2021, it was decided by the Nevada Supreme Court to "retroactively" apply same-sex marriage (in terms of property and assets), even before 2014 legal recognition.